Interview with Thea Coleman

 Description

-Thea Coleman was born in 1933 in Holland.
+Thea Coleman was born in Holland in 1933.
 She experienced the invasion of her country and the increasing restrictions.
-When walking once with her father they were forced to stand and wait while prisoners were brought out of prison and executed while they were forced to watch.
+Once when walking with her father, they were forced to stand and wait while prisoners were brought out of prison and executed which they were forced to watch.
 Thea’s family were involved with the Resistance and she was forced to go into hiding with various people until she finally went to live in a Children’s Home.
 The RAF bombed the Registry in the town and so her father and others were able to change their identities and obtain new documents.
-The family hid Jewish people.
-One Jewish woman who was hidden by the family told them she had hidden the Menorah in her garden and to please dig it up if she did not return.
+The family hid Jewish people, one of whom, a Jewish woman hidden by the family, told them she had hidden the Menorah in her garden and to please dig it up if she did not return.
 She did not return and Thea still has this in her possession as a reminder of horrors of that time.
 Thea was so hungry that she ate the food from the dog’s bowl in the Children’s Home where she was living.
 Operation Manna saved her life because she was severely malnourished.
 When the people thought that Liberation had arrived they gathered at the Dam Square in Amsterdam.
 German soldiers were hiding on the rooftops and opened fire on the crowd killing and injuring a large number of civilians.

 Creator